chibiboba/JS-120/JS 129/JS 129 study guide.md

 };

 obj.foo(); // => undefined
+// // Arrow functions ignore method invocation rule for implicit execution context, uses lexical scoping instead.
+The surrouding context here is the global object, not obj.
 ```

 - This code doesn't work because arrow functions always get the value of `this` from the surrounding context.